VMironiuk/volodymyroniuk.github.io/_posts/2022-04-10-memory-management-in-swift-with-arc.markdown

 ![Break retain cycle after redesign](/assets/retain-cycle-redesign.png)

-As you can see in this system the main entity is the `F1Car` which holds strong reference to the `Pilot`.
-The `Pilot` also needs to know some information about the `F1Car` and for that we extract this information to the additional type `F1CarInfo` which is shared between the `Pilot` and the `F1Car`.
+As you can see in this system the main entity is the `F1Car` which holds a strong reference to the `Pilot`.
+The `Pilot` also needs to know some information about the `F1Car` and for that, we extract this information to the additional type `F1CarInfo` which is shared between the `Pilot` and the `F1Car`.
 This scheme also allows us to break the possible retain cycle between the `Pilot` and `F1Car`.
 And here is the client's code:
 {% highlight swift %}
 let f1CarInfo = F1CarInfo(model: "R2022")